intel/neural-compressor/neural_compressor/compression/pruner/README.md

 - Unstructured Pruning

   Unstructured pruning means pruning parameters individually without any constraints.
-A major drawback that that unstructured pruning presents is that it could not accelerate the computation of sparse matrices. **Users could set a "1x1" pruning pattern to enable this pattern.**
+A major drawback that that unstructured pruning presents is that it could not accelerate the computation of sparse matrices. **Users could set "1x1" in  pruning pattern to enable it.**

 <div align=center>